Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 Shadow of the Weird Wizard (2024, Robert J. Schwalb)

-Shadow of the Weird Wizard is important because it represents a deliberate pivot by the designer away from erosion.
+Shadow of the Weird Wizard is important because it marks a deliberate pivot by the designer away from erosion.
 His earlier game, Shadow of the Demon Lord, builds Corruption and psychological decline into the core loop; fighting evil inevitably degrades you.
 Weird Wizard removes that downward pressure and replaces it with restorative pressure.
 Characters become incapacitated rather than instantly dying, recovery from rest and other sources is predictable, and Boons and Luck mechanics cap how badly a single roll can hurt you.

 To play SWW, begin with any of the Novice Adventures.
 I’ve linked to the list of official ones that are good AND cheap.